blaues0cke/PiDelayedAuditoryFeedback/README.md

 ### Installation

-Just unzip all the files to `/usr/pi-delayed-auditory-feedback/`.
-To install the crontab, just type:
+Just unzip all the files to `/usr/pi-delayed-auditory-feedback`.
+To install the service, just type:

     sudo sh /usr/pi-delayed-auditory-feedback/install.sh